cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 meaning estimates for a specific day are only available 3-9 days later.
 It may take up to an additional day for SafeGraph's data to be ingested into the COVIDcast API.

+### Limitations

+This data source is based on provided through those that are part of SafeGraph's panel members.
+It is important to note that counts are subject to bias if some regions have more SafeGraph panel members.
+These counts do not represent absolute counts, only count in the panel in that region.